The History of Grindstone

 Dec 2017

-Danielle Grundy builds Board of Directors; growing the Grindstone team to 8 passionate individuals.
+Danielle Grundy built the first Board of Directors; growing the Grindstone team to 8 passionate individuals.

 2018